White Sox vs. Royals Player Props Betting Odds

-The Chicago White Sox host the Kansas City Royals at Guaranteed Rate Field on Friday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds on Luis Robert, Vinnie Pasquantino and others in this contest.
+Player props are listed for Luis Robert and Vinnie Pasquantino, among others, when the Chicago White Sox host the Kansas City Royals at Guaranteed Rate Field on Saturday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!